 The New School is a place where scholars, artists, performers, and designers find the support they need to challenge convention and fearlessly create positive change in the world.
-Our admission process seeks to identify students who are committed to change, social justice, sustainability, and community engagement, and who want to affect positive change.
-Our admission process goes beyond traditional markers of success, such as test scores and rankings, to create an intellectual and creative haven.
+We seek to identify students who are committed to change, social justice,

 All applicants are required to apply online.
 Save your work frequently and print a copy for your records.
 You must complete all required fields and uploads prior to submission.